 How to Paint a Concrete Porch

-Step 1.
-Pressure wash the porch & let it dry.
 We had a small pressure washer that worked great for cleaning off our covered porch.
-But unfortunately my husband broke it while spraying off the porch furniture, so I’m eyeing this pressure washer for our next purchase.
+But unfortunately my husband broke it while spraying off the porch furniture, so we bought this one and we love it!

-Step 2.
-Tape off anything you don’t want painted with painter’s tape.
 I don’t do this step because I’m pretty good at using free hand with my Purdy brush.
 But if you’re not sure if you can keep paint off your brick or other parts of your home, use the tape!

-Step 3.
-Apply 1 coat of Valspar’s Concrete Binding Primer.
 Allow it to dry 1-4 hours before applying your paint.
 This stuff went on like a glue, which was a transparent white color.
 But then dried clear.
 It was dried to the touch after about 2 hours.
 You will want to follow the instructions on the can, which say to apply the paint within 4 hours of applying the binding primer.

-Step 4.
-Apply 2 coats of Valspar’s Porch, Floor and Patio latex paint.
 You’ll want to make the decision whether or not to do 2 coats.
 Mine was mostly fine after the first coat, but I like a 2nd coat just for good measure.
 Let the first coat dry overnight before painting the 2nd coat.

-Step 5.
-Wait 72 hours before you move your furniture back onto the porch.
+5. Wait 72 hours before you move your furniture back onto the porch.

 That’s it!
 Yay!!!